“The beauty of Wolfarth's story telling is hard to convey...

-I'm a writer, cultural historian and lecturer and, for as long as I can remember, I've been fascinated by how we make sense of our worlds through making things and telling stories.
+For as long as she can remember, she has been fascinated by how we make sense of our worlds through making things and telling stories.

-I'm a specialist in Southeast Asian art history, receiving my PhD from the University of Leeds in 2015.
-I have held lectureships at SOAS, University of Arts, University of Leeds and Sotheby's Institute of Arts.
-I currently teach at The Open University.
-My research on Cambodian cultural history has been published in several academic journals and books.
+As a specialist in Southeast Asian art history, she has a PhD in history of art and has held lectureships at SOAS, University of Arts, University of Leeds and Sotheby's Institute of Arts.
+She currently teaches at The Open University.
+For more information about her academic teaching, publications and research, download her CV here.

 As a non-fiction author she explores cultural histories, memoir, feminism, our relationships to landscape, art and architecture, and more.
 She has written for The Observer, Hyperallergic, History Today and Wellcome Stories.

 As an editor she specialises in helping writers shape their vision, as well as structural and line edits.